 DMCA Safe Harbor Protection

-The merits of the DMCA safe harbor provisions are hotly debated by protagonists.
+Protagonists hotly debate the merits of the DMCA safe harbor provisions.
 As an online operator, you should love the law.
 These provisions provide you with immunity from copyright infringement lawsuits based on content uploaded by your users.
 Yes, the proverbial get out of jail card.

 Lax DMCA Compliance